jcorbin/hexant/stream.md

 ## META: see also / subsume the old `TODO.md` file

-# 2022-05-12
+# 2022-05-13

 ## WIP

+- maybe generate `importmap.json` from `package.json`

-- production build:
+- minified production build: regen minified, inline js, and inline css
-  - minify GLSL
-  - inline stylesheet into html
-  - inline script into html
-  - interpolate version into html

 - code generation:
   - TODO: tighter rollup integration for vendor modules transforms so that we can have a build id to cache/check against